paketo-buildpacks/rfcs/text/0000-reproducible-spdx.md

 Note:
-- The domain has been changed from `anchore.com` to `paketo.io` to reflect that we're generating it.
+- The domain has been changed from `anchore.com` to `paketo.io` to reflect that we're generating the URI.
-- `syft` has been replaced with `packit` to indicate what tool is generating the URI
+- `syft` has been replaced with `packit` to indicate what tool is generating the URI.
 - The `/dir/workspace-` part of the path, which encodes the scanned resource type and basename of the scanned resource, is unchanged.
 - The UUID suffix has been replaced; the new UUID is reproducible.